-

 Later in the day from her chair in the office, she watched two of her coworkers smooth their palms over their swollen bellies and grumble about the lack of back support in the allotted chairs.
 Her eyes met with the taller one, who reddened and smiled clumsily at her.
 Last year they had talked about going off birth control and safety precautions that necessitated a break from lab work during pregnancy.
 Giggled together at the prospect of being delegated to office duties together.
 She grimaced back, a facsimile of courtesy, and tried not to focus on the hot stench of dried blood coming from the pad in her underwear.

 When she closed her eyes and prayed it was not His face she saw but his.
 Like wax poured over his skeleton, cheeks turned to sunken putty retreating from the open air.
 It had been almost ten days before they could have the funeral, his father flying from Norway, his sister from the East, and his mother from a cheap cruise.
 She had sat blankly in their room all the while, wishing that they had not laughed at weddings, that their paper trail was not just a series of boxes from his office.
-His mother had insisted on the open casket.
+His mother had insisted on the open casket.⁂

 Tonight the pillowcase was silky and fresh.
 The veil of sleep crept up on her while she stroked comfortingly over the gooseflesh of her arms.

 From these dreams she awoke softly, her jaw vulnerable and open.
 The blushing sunrise warming the vaulted ceiling sky.
 The puckered mouth slackened with a deep exhale.
 This time of year morning light crept softly over the horizon, leaving behind the pitch black of winter, the days where the light bled weakly through the windows between lunch and afternoon tea breaks, long gone on the way home from work.
 In the kitchen she sat in her usual chair, ignoring the empty placemat across from her.
-Scooped skyr
+Scooped skyr into a bowl and out of season blueberries, rotund and aglow with foreign rays of sun.
+Poured a thin stream of cream over it and ate hungrily, licking the last drops.
+She looked at her warped reflection in the back of the spoon and took a deep breath.

 On the bus, the swarming children filled every nook and cranny and a meek-looking girl was instructed to sit next to her.
 Trying to unclench her underbelly she smiled reassuringly at the girl.
 The windows were fogged up with heat, the radiator fixed and her fingertips felt blessedly warm.
-Stroking them over the cold windowpane to clear it she looked back outside, saw the colour bleeding back into the town.
+Stroking them over the cold windowpane to clear it she looked back outside, saw the colour bleeding back into the town. -